hmpfgrrr/bookapp/README.md

     - write tests (evtl mit "/test using junit jupiter")
 - create whole code blocks:
 "i also want to manage authors via my api. i want to get/update/delete an author.
 For the author i need the following fields: firstname, lastname, birthdate, genres (a list). what do i need to change in my code?"
+- "what is solid"
+- "how does bubblesort work? explain and show a java example"